 - Pour coffee slowly into your cup.

 What’s the Best Way to Make Coffee Camping?
-Out of all of these options, my favorite it the French press.
+Out of all of these options, my favorite is the French press.
 Leave the breakable glass French Press at home and opt for this plastic version from GSI Outdoors.
 It’s lightweight and perfect for camping or backpacking.
+(Note: I also pack it when I travel and avoid awful hotel coffee.)

 - Heat up water over the campfire or camp stove and once hot but not boiling.